namnamir/configurations-and-security-hardening/git.md

   - Whenever you switch to another _branch_ with uncommitted changes (or new files added) in your working folder, these uncommitted changes will also be carried to the new branch that you switch to.
 Changes that you commit will be committed to the newly switched branch.
 - Different _branches_ can be **merged** into any one branch as long as they belong to the same repository.
 - A Git **tag** is used to label and mark a specific commit in the history.
 Tags are commonly used to indicate release versions, with the release name (i.e., v1.0) being the name of the tag.
+- **Rebasing** in Git is the process of moving or combining a sequence of commits to a new base commit.
 ![Git](img/git.jpg)
 ![Git Flow](img/git-flow.png)